 Forthrightness can be a positive attribute.
 It should be cultivated in our children, but when courtesy is missing, forthrightness is rudeness.
 Losing friends, making enemies, and creating self-inflicted drama at work are effective educators for any adult with ADHD, but, as parents, we can help our children understand what is happening to them and how to fix it.

 I use these simple approaches when helping my girls.
 Be prepared to repeat them.
-It takes children with ADHD years to develop the self-control they need.
+It takes children with ADHD years to develop the self-control they need over their impulsivity.
 Reinforcing the following concepts when they stumble will help them learn over time: